Albert Tam

-Albert Tam (born 1972 in Hong Kong) is a Chinese-language Hong Kong science fiction writer who graduated from University of London and earned his MBA from University of Bradford.
-His notable works across genres earn him many awards in Hong Kong, Taiwan, and Mainland China.
-He is best known for Humanoid Software series, which earned him the best saga novel of the 1st Xingyun (Nebula) Awards in China in 2010.
-He is living in Hong Kong.
+Albert Tam Albert Tam, born in 1972 in Hong Kong, is a genre fiction writer who writes in the Chinese language.
+He graduated from the University of London and earned his MBA from the University of Bradford.
+His notable works span across various genres and have earned him many awards in Hong Kong, Taiwan, and mainland China.
+He is best known for his Humanoid Software series, which won the Best Saga Novel at the 1st Xingyun (Nebula) Awards in China in 2010.
+Currently, he resides in Hong Kong.

-His story debut is Illusion and Reality which won third prize in Sun Ya Literature award for Youth Adults and Children.
-He won first prize with Sunset People next Year.
-His Broken Pieces got a special recommendation by Professor Chang Shi-kuo in Youth Literary Science Fiction Award in 1993.
-His Free City Anxiety Disorders was shortlisted in Ni Kuang Science Fiction Award in 2007.
-His novels were also shortlisted for Comic Ritz Million Novel Award and BenQ Award.
-He has also obtained sponsorship from Taipei Literature Award.
+His debut story, Illusion and Reality, won the third prize in the Sun Ya Literature Award for Youth Adults and Children.
+He won the first prize with Sunset People next Year.
+His novel, Broken Pieces, received a special recommendation from Professor Chang Shi-kuo in the Youth Literary Science Fiction Award in 1993.
+His work, Free City Anxiety Disorders, was shortlisted for the Ni Kuang Science Fiction Award in 2007.
+His novels were also shortlisted for the Comic Ritz Million Novel Award and the BenQ Award.
+He has also obtained sponsorship from the Taipei Literature Award.

-His other notable novel includes Melody of the Night, which shortlisted in the Chiu Ko 30th anniversary Two-Million Novel Award (2008).
-Raster Murder Case was shortlisted in the best saga novel of the 6th Xingyun (nebula) Awards in China in 2015.
+His other notable works include Melody of the Night, which was shortlisted for the Chiu Ko 30th Anniversary Two-Million Novel Award (2008).
+Raster Murder Case was shortlisted for the Best Saga Novel at the 6th Xingyun (Nebula) Awards in China in 2015.

-The Cat Whisperer is a fantasy series based on the history and culture of Tainan and was chosen by Taiwan Culture Ministry as one of the annual recommended titles of XMediaMatch From Book to Screen in 2018.
+The Cat Whisperer is a fantasy series based on the history and culture of Tainan and was chosen by the Taiwan Culture Ministry as one of the annual recommended titles of XMediaMatch From Book to Screen in 2018.

-He is one of the featured writers of Hong Kong book fair in 2019.
+He was one of the featured writers at the Hong Kong Book Fair in 2019.